 Pooled OLS regression

 Regression analyses are the most frequently used statistical analysis method.
 On the one hand, they are used to quantitatively describe correlations and, on the other, to estimate the values of the dependent variables.
-In addition, they analyse causal relationships (cf. Backhaus et al. 2016, p.
+In addition, they analyse causal relationships (Backhaus et al. 2016, p.
 64), whereby a linear relationship is assumed.
 The ordinary least squares (OLS) regression method is used to calculate the best-fit regression line (see Diaz-Bone 2019, p.
 96ff.).

-In the pooled OLS regression, the existing panel character of the pairfam data is ignored (cf. Stoetzer 2020, p.
-237), which means that the data is considered cross-sectionally (cf. Giesselmann and Windzio 2012, p.27).
+In the pooled OLS regression, the existing panel character of the pairfam data is ignored (Stoetzer 2020, p.
+237), which means that the data is considered cross-sectionally (Giesselmann and Windzio 2012, p.27).
 For the work, this means that individuals with several partnerships at different points in time are assumed to have relationships with different people and not with the same observation unit (Park 2011, p.
 7).
 The analysis distinguishes between an online and an offline place of identification.
 The estimation of the coefficients is used to calculate whether and to what extent the two analysed groups differ from each other in the distances involved in pair formation (Stoetzer 2020, p.
 238f.).

 Since an empirical situation can never be fully modelled by the limited explanatory variables in an OLS model, unconsidered influences can affect the model.
 This problem is described in more detail in the limitations in section 4.5.2.
 As a result, the estimated distances are controlled by a fixed-effects regression.